-At a site level, any development on the site would mean the loss of agricultural land and therefore the loss of rural landscape, however, it is unlikely there would be loss of vegetation on site or within field boundaries.
-It is also unlikely there would be any change in topography required to accommodate built development.
-Other features of interest which could be retained and enhanced are the existing pond and surrounding vegetation.
-A full BS5837:2012 tree survey would need to be undertaken to ensure the surrounding mature trees would not be impacted by the built development.
+At a site level, any development on the site would mean the loss of pasture land and therefore the loss of rural landscape.
+Given the relatively flat to gently undulating nature of the site, changes to the topography of the site to accommodate built development are unlikely.
+The majority of boundary vegetation would be retained, with minimal loss to gain access to the site and additional site fields.
+A full BS5837:2012 tree survey would need to be undertaken to ensure the surrounding mature trees would not be impacted by any built development.
+Other features of interest, such as the existing pond, could also be retained.